Correcting Auto-Differentiation in Neural-ODE Training: Modified auto-differentiation for ODE-net

-\end{proposition} Note the similarities and differences with Proposition~\ref{prop:autodifferentiation}.
-Assembly of the gradient~\eqref{eqn:gradient} resembles the form of functional derivative~\eqref{eqn:gradient_functional}, and that the update scheme~\eqref{eqn:adjoint_3} is a second order Leapfrog discretization of~\eqref{eqn:adjoint}.
-The differences appear in the final data preparation.
-Note that $\rp_{L-1}^\top$ doubles the value of~\eqref{eqn:final_gradient}, while $\rp_{L-2}^\top \approx 0$.
-From this observation, we expect the averaging of $\rp_l^\top$ using $T$ defined in~\eqref{def:T_matrix} can smooth out the non-physical fluctuation, ensuring that $L\nabla_\Theta E\approx\frac{\delta\tilde{E}}{\delta\theta}$. \begin{theorem} Let $\theta(t)$ be a second order continuously differentiable function with bounded second derivative, and denote $\Theta = \{\theta_l\}_{l=0}^L$ with $\theta_l = \theta(t_l)\in\mathbb{R}^n$.
+The $[\frac{1}{4},\frac{1}{2},\frac{1}{4}]$ pattern suggests that the modified gradient is a weighted average over the three neighboring stages of the gradient $\nabla_\Theta E$.
+Noting that $\nabla_\Theta E$ is the output of auto-differentiation, so our fix manipulates this quantity as a whole, and serves as a post-processing step.
+Considering the highly oscillatory pattern of the gradient, this strategy of smoothing neighboring grids should help averaging out the oscillation, and provides more accurate gradients.
+This is justified in the following theorem: \begin{theorem} Let $\theta(t)$ be a second order continuously differentiable function with bounded second derivative, and denote $\Theta = \{\theta_l\}_{l=0}^L$ with $\theta_l = \theta(t_l)\in\mathbb{R}^n$.
 Then under mild conditions on $f$ (discussed below), the modified gradient is a second order approximation to the Fr\'echet derivative evaluated at discrete time steps.
-That is,
+That is, for any $l$,